AndreaNicola/soldato-api/README.md

 ### The interface

-In this project i used the interface only to define the paths of my API.
+In this project I used the interface only to define the paths of my API.
 It's really easy to start a new project just by shaping the endpoints of the API.
-Try to keep i'n mind that often you're not the only one consuming it!
+Try to keep in mind that frequently you're not the only one consuming it!
 Keep it predictable and use conventional paths and http methods!

 ```Java
 @RequestMapping("corsi")